Ali-chakaroun/ISEP-LivingDocumentation/docs/JSONDocumentation.md

 # JSON documentation

 This document contains an overview of the possible keys in the intermediary JSON file.
 It also contains a brief explanation of the meaning of the key in the different programming languages the analyser accepts.
-Unless indicated otherwise, the terminology used is based on DOTNET.
+Unless indicated otherwise, the terminology used is based on .NET.

 ## Member
 This is the top level element of the file.